Cost-Effectiveness with DALY

 YLL = Number of deaths x life expectancy at the age of death.

 Combining both social weighting functions gives the following extended YLD and YLL formulae:

-Where, N equals the number of cases, M the number of deaths, and DW the disability weight.
+Where N equals the number of cases, M is the number of deaths, and DW is the disability weight.
 K is a modulating factor equalling 1 if age weighting is applied and 0 otherwise; A and L represent, respectively, the age at onset and the duration, or the age at the death and the life expectancy at the age of death.
-With x the concerning age, and C and β constants commonly set to 0.1658 and 0.04.
+With x the concerning age, and C and β constants are commonly set to 0.1658 and 0.04.

 DALY calculation in the SpiceLogic Decision Tree software